inexorabletash/idldiff/README.md

 * Type or paste WebIDL in the left and right panels
 * The WebIDL will be validated using [webidl2.js](https://github.com/darobin/webidl2.js/)
 * The first error encountered will be shown at the bottom, with the offending line highlighted
-* If both left and right WebIDL is valid, the parsed results (AST structures) will be compared and the first set of differences reported.
+* If both left and right WebIDL are valid, the parsed results (AST structures) will be compared and the first set of differences reported.

 Caveats: